Skip to sub navigation Skip to main content

 Horizon Europe Funding

 Horizon Europe is the EU’s research and innovation funding programme.
 It has a budget of €95.5 billion and runs until 2027.
-If you are a UK based researcher, innovator or organisation, then you can apply to most Horizon Europe funding opportunities on the same terms as EU based applicants.
-It is divided into 3 Pillars: Pillar 1 – Excellence in Science, Pillar 2 – Global challenges and Pillar 3 – Innovative Europe supports business growth and competitiveness.
+If you are a UK-based researcher, innovator, or organisation, then you can apply for most Horizon Europe funding opportunities on the same terms as EU-based applicants.

-Innovate UK - Edge
+Innovate UK Business Growth

-Innovate UK - KTN
+Innovate UK Business Connect

-If you are looking for experienced input into your idea, product, service, research, or challenge, then KTN can help you.
-They have connections spanning business, government, funders, research and the third sector.
-They also deliver the ‘Knowledge Transfer Partnership’; a national programme that brings together new skills and the latest academic thinking to deliver specific, strategic innovation projects, through a knowledge based partnership.
-They can work with any established business including social enterprises, but not start-ups.
+If you are looking for experienced input into your idea, product, service, research, or challenge, then Innovate UK Business Connect - formally known as KTN - can help with making useful connections spanning business, government, funders, research, and the third sector.
+It also delivers the Knowledge Transfer Partnerships, which is a national programme that brings together new skills and the latest academic thinking to deliver specific, strategic innovation projects, through a knowledge-based partnership.
+They can work with any established business, including social enterprises but not start-ups.

-Solid Edge for start-ups
+Solid Edge for Start-ups

 Support from Universities